 It is important to understand how different rafting companies access different parts of the Canyon.
 There are 16 different rafting outfitters in the Grand Canyon, and they each have different itineraries, or ways of dividing up the canyon into a variety of trip lengths.
 The key to understanding how each company refers to "upper" or "lower" hinges on whether their trips end/begin at a place called Phantom Ranch where a hike out or in is required.
-All rafts are launched, and begin their Grand Canyon journey where there is easy road access at Lee's Ferry, Arizona (mile 0) and may only travel 88 miles (to Phantom Ranch) over the course of 5 or 6 days.
-Several companies have an "exchange of guests" at Phantom Ranch - meaning that some guests hike out while new guests hike in to start their Grand Canyon rafting trip at mile 88.
-This is a great way to keep the trip length to 5 or 6 days in length.
-A week is the typical time that vacationers can take away.
-Western does not make a stop at Phantom Ranch, other than to refill water jugs on day 3 of the expedition.
-Western River's 6 or 7 day expedition travels 188 miles from Lee's Ferry to Whitmore Wash before doing an "exchange of guests" flying in or out of the canyon by Helicopter to the Bar Ten Ranch on the rim.
-Trips that rely on human-power (oars and paddles) to travel downstream move at a much slower pace, which results in fewer miles of canyon explored over the course of more days.
+All rafts are launched for their Grand Canyon journey where there is easy road access at Lee's Ferry, Arizona (mile 0) and may only travel 88 miles (to Phantom Ranch) over the course of 5 or 6 days.
+Several companies have an "exchange of guests" at Phantom Ranch - meaning that some guests hike out while new guests hike in to start their Grand Canyon rafting trip at Phantom Ranch (mile 88).
+Western does not hike guests in/out at Phantom Ranch.

 Full Upper & Lower Grand Canyon = Western's 6 or 7 Day expedition extends 188 miles from Lee’s Ferry to Whitmore Wash.

 Grand Canyon 6 or 7 Day Expedition